jjackson19862017/freshwbs/readme.md

 I commented my code as I tend to code ahead and get caught up in the moment and forget to comment my code.

+## Costing

+Ideas on how to achieve a costing section.

+Cost -> Thats the Cost of the Event
+Deposit -> Set Cost
+25% Payment ->
+Subtotal -> Payment totals the Cost

+Credit Card Details ???

+Many to Many Relationship

+Many Events to Many Transactions

+Date of Payment
+Type of Payment -> Deposit, 25% payment etc